soupslurpr/Matcha-TTS/README.md

 parameters of the original!
 This significantly increases training and inference speed and is achieved through training with precomputed durations, setting prior_loss to false, and the out_size alignment previously mentioned.

-Setting prior_loss to false means that the encoder does not have its own loss which shapes it's output to the final mel spectrogram.
+Setting prior_loss to false means that the encoder does not have its own loss which shapes its output to the final mel spectrogram.
 Instead, it uses the same loss as the decoder.
 This results in much more efficient encoding and therefore allows significantly reducing parameter size.
 The catch is, that the model can't learn durations properly with no prior loss, but, we can train a model with prior loss, compute durations, then train again with precomputed